STLabs/Articles/articles/TheComponentPattern.md

 ![](../resources/images/Object.png)

-Why do components have inputs and outputs, instead of properties or methods with return values?

-This is due to the fact that methods with return values are harmful to software structure.
-You can not compose a graph with return values.
-Because the return value is only returned to the caller, not all child nodes of the component.

 #### Components vs. Functions
 A function is a component with 1 input and 1 output.
 A component has N inputs, and N outputs.